Force Majeure: The Definition

-Essentially force majeure events are ones which could not be predicted and are outside the control of the companies involved and that prevent the contract from being fulfilled.
-In force majeure events, even if the company took reasonable actions they could not protect the company from the external forces.
+Essentially force majeure events could not be predicted and are outside the control of the companies involved and prevent the contract from being fulfilled.
+In force majeure events, even if the company took reasonable actions, they could not protect the company from the external forces.

-Should force majeure be shown to be the decisive factor in contract conditions being unfulfilled the contracting party is released from a certain amount (or all of) their liability.
-The extent will be determined by the facts of the case.
+Should force majeure be shown to be the decisive factor in contract conditions being unfulfilled, the contracting party is released from a certain amount (or all of) their liability.
+The facts of the case will determine the extent.
 Normally, it can be challenging to show that force majeure is the reason and can be difficult to prove.
-However, with the current COVID-19 coronavirus causing such disruption around the world, these are not normal times.
+However, with the current COVID-19 coronavirus causing such disruption worldwide, these are not normal times.

-Under German law the spread of diseases can be seen as a force majeure event.
+Under German law, the spread of diseases can be seen as a force majeure event.
 The case from AG Augsburg (judgement of November 9, 2004 – 14 C 4608/03) showed how the SARs outbreak from 2003 was considered such an event.
-Again this was based on the facts of the case as the party had a disruption which prevented them from fulfilling parts of their contract and it was caused by these external events.
+Again this was based on the facts of the case as the party had a disruption that prevented them from fulfilling parts of their contract, and these external events caused it.

 Using force majeure is more straightforward when there is a force majeure contractual clause in the contract.
-If you are facing difficulties with a commercial contract due to COVID-19 coronavirus then make sure to check the contractual agreement as to whether a force majeure clause is included.
-As we will see this is particularly important when dealing with some common law jurisdictions.
+If you are facing difficulties with a commercial contract due to COVID-19 coronavirus, check the contractual agreement as to whether a force majeure clause is included.
+As we will see, this is particularly important when dealing with some common law jurisdictions.

 The actions taken by governments to combat the spread of COVID-19 coronavirus have hugely disrupted business and supply chains.
-We have mentioned them earlier such as the closing of borders, employees having to work from home and offices closing down.
+We have mentioned them earlier, such as closing borders, employees having to work from home and offices closing down.
 For many current contracts, these events would not have been predictable in advance.
-For example, businesses which have dealings with Italian companies or companies based in Italy may not have been able to predict that these countries were essentially closed down completely.
-Nothing that they did would have changed these facts
+For example, businesses that have dealings with Italian companies or companies based in Italy may not have predicted that these countries were essentially closed down completely.
+Nothing that they did would have changed these facts.

-However, to fully prove force majeure factors ranging from when the contracts were agreed and to what extent the business has been disrupted by the COVID-19 outbreak will really determine the result of the action.
-Contracts that were agreed prior to the outbreak (and that were not updated since then) would have a more foreseeable chance of having the unforeseeable aspect determined in their favour.
+However, to fully prove force majeure factors ranging from when the contracts were agreed and to what extent the COVID-19 outbreak has disrupted the business will really determine the result of the action.
+Contracts that were agreed before the outbreak (and that were not updated since then) would have a more foreseeable chance of having the unforeseeable aspect determined in their favour.

 Does this View of Force Majeure Apply in All Cases?

-Therefore, when determining whether to take action, it is vital to know which law is valid for the contract.
+Therefore, it is vital to know which law is valid for the contract when determining whether to take action.
 Under which jurisdiction will the case take place?
-How does jurisdiction regulate for force majeure?
+How does a jurisdiction regulate force majeure?
 Contacting our commercial lawyers will help you determine whether taking a lawsuit in your circumstances is the best course of action.

 What Actions Can I take as Regards Commercial Law, COVID-19 and Force Majeure

-If a party aims to make a force majeure claim they should inform their contractual partner as soon as possible that the disruption will occur.
-In most cases this will allow the contractual partner to make alternative arrangements due to the disruption.
-During the time of COVID-19 coronavirus this may of course be more difficult as so many companies are facing disruptions.
+If a party aims to make a force majeure claim, they should inform their contractual partner as soon as possible that the disruption will occur.
+In most cases, this will allow the contractual partner to make alternative arrangements due to the disruption.
+During the time of COVID-19 coronavirus, this may be more difficult as so many companies are facing disruptions.

-In order to determine your chance of liability or the strength of your case it is advisable to check your contracts for force majeure clauses.
-If your contract has such a clause check to see what it specifically covers.
+To determine your chance of liability or the strength of your case, it is advisable to check your contracts for force majeure clauses.
+If your contract has such a clause, check to see what it specifically covers.
 Having a force majeure clause that covers disease or infections specifically will be of great assistance to the company in stating force majeure.
 However, some jurisdictions do have force majeure as a general legal term.

-The current climate is particularly difficult for businesses as there is no certainty.
+The current climate is challenging for businesses as there is no certainty.
 What businesses need above all else to flourish is certainty.
-Contracts are being cancelled, deliveries disrupted, businesses are being closed down and borders are shut.
+Contracts are being cancelled, deliveries disrupted, businesses are being closed down, and borders are shut.
 Furthermore, workers are facing the prospect of not working from their offices or meeting their clients face-to-face.
 Many people have questions about how this outbreak will impact their jobs, their businesses and their investments.

 Commercial Law Firm in Germany

-At Schlun & Elseven Attorneys we are a multidisciplinary law firm in Germany.
+At Schlun & Elseven Rechtsanwälte, we are a multidisciplinary law firm in Germany.
 Our main offices are in Aachen, Cologne and Düsseldorf and we also have conference rooms in Berlin, Munich, Stuttgart, Frankfurt and Hamburg.
-However, due to current conditions we are aware that meeting in person may not be possible.
-Therefore, we offer our clients the opportunity to communicate with us from distance via email, telephone and through video conference.
+However, due to current conditions, we are aware that meeting in person may not be possible.
+Therefore, we offer our clients the opportunity to communicate with us from a distance via email, telephone, and video conference.
 Our lawyers will discuss your commercial law case in more detail and discuss whether force majeure applies in your case.

 Negotiating the field of German commercial law is a challenge.
 This is especially the case in such difficult times.
-Availing of legal support where possible is vital to ensure that you gain a fair outcome in your legal disputes.
+Getting legal support where possible is vital to ensure that you gain a fair outcome in your legal disputes.

-Our lawyers can provide their services in English, French, Spanish, Portuguese and Turkish as well as German.
-Therefore, if you need assistance when it comes to a commercial law case, or in any other legal dispute arising due to COVID-19, make sure to contact our firm directly.
-Our lawyers are looking forward to working with you.
+Our lawyers can provide their services in English as well as German.
+Therefore, if you need assistance when it comes to a commercial law case or any other legal dispute arising due to COVID-19, please contact our firm directly.
+Our lawyers look forward to working with you.